Best cleaners found in your home to clean bear brewing equipment

 After your equipment is spotlessly clean, it's time to sanitize.
 Sanitizers are chemicals designed to kill microorganisms on contact.

 • Iodine-Based Sanitizers (Iodophor): A classic in the dairy and brewing industries, Iodophor works by releasing free iodine, which penetrates the cell wall and oxidizes vital cell components.
 Its amber color is a built-in indicator; if the solution turns clear, its sanitizing power is gone.
-It's highly effective but requires a specific contact time (usually 2 minutes) and can stain plastic over time.
+It's highly effective but requires a specific contact time (usually 2 minutes).

 • Peracetic Acid (PAA): A powerful oxidizer used by many professional breweries for its fast-acting, no-rinse properties.
 PAA breaks down into harmless acetic acid (vinegar), water, and oxygen, leaving no residue.
-For most homebrewers, Star San offers similar effectiveness with a greater margin of safety and a longer shelf life once mixed.
+For most homebrewers, Star San offers similar effectiveness with a greater margin of safety.

 1. Rinse Immediately: As soon as you empty your fermenter, rinse it with hot water.
 Dried-on proteins and sugars polymerize into a varnish-like layer that is exponentially harder to remove.
 An immediate rinse does 90% of the work.